CSCfi/fairdata-metax-v3/docs/user-guide/migration.md

 | N/A                      | roles [list]                     |

 Organizations have some fields specific only to reference data organizations: `url` and `in_scheme`.
-Only `url` is writable for reference data organizations, other values are determined automtically.
+Only `url` is writable for reference data organizations, other values are determined automatically.
 The fields for `organization` are:

 | V1-V2 organization actor field | V3 actor field                                     |